mumuxi15/mumuxi15.github.io/_posts/2019-01-18-illegal_mining.md

-Traditional labor-intensive methods involving the hiring of local citizens have proven to be costly and time-consuming.
+Traditional labor-intensive methods involving the hiring of local citizens to spot illegal activities have proven to be costly and time-consuming.
 Fortunately, advancements in satellite technology have opened new avenues for detecting illegal mining activities using satellite images and employing machine learning techniques like image classification.